aidanwhiteley/books/README.md

 for user session management again in the future.

 > [!WARNING]
-> There was an bug in versions of this project prior to those using Spring Boot 3 i.e.
+> There was a bug in versions of this project prior to those using Spring Boot 3 i.e.
 > prior to 0.30.0-SNAPSHOT in that random plaintext was being passed to the JWT signing
 > function rather than a SecretKey.
 Please see [this StackOverflow discussion](https://stackoverflow.com/questions/40252903/static-secret-as-byte-key-or-string/40274325#40274325) for more details.